adamlsd/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 ODR violations.
 This distinction between affecting the definition and affecting the caller will become extremely important.

-The fect that this decoration does not affect the definition of `identity`, but instead affects the callers, might seem a bit baffling at first.
+The fact that this decoration does not affect the definition of `identity`, but instead affects the callers, might seem a bit baffling at first.
 What exactly does it mean then?
 Let's assume that the above `identity` is `std::identity`.
 In that case, the following expression: